jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

 ----

-How to View the attributes and methods of a class
+how to View the attributes and methods of a class
 --------------------------------------------------

 To view what :ref:`attributes<AttributeError>` and ``methods`` are defined for any `object <https://docs.python.org/3/glossary.html#term-object>`_ I can call ``dir`` on the `object <https://docs.python.org/3/glossary.html#term-object>`_.